-The BMP committee is chaired by the Environmental Project Support Manager; and the Environmental Project Support organization serves to fulfill the requirements of the BMP committee.
-Plans required for environmental protection, such as the SPCC Plan and Facility Response Plan, are developed, implemented, and reviewed by Regulatory Compliance personnel with necessary assistance from other organizations and subcontractors, thus minimizing impacts to the environmental compliance oversight and feedback during project planning and execution.
+The BMP committee is chaired by the Environmental Field Compliance Manager; and the Environmental Field Compliance organization serves to fulfill the requirements of the BMP committee.
+Plans required for environmental protection, such as the SPCC Plan and Facility Response Plan, are developed, implemented, and reviewed by Environmental Field Compliance personnel with necessary assistance from other organizations and subcontractors, thus minimizing impacts to the environment.
+Environmental Field Compliance personnel are assigned to projects, thereby providing environmental compliance oversight and feedback during project planning and execution.
 The BMP committee membership may include temporary members based on initiation, shutdown, or completion of projects that potentially could impact water quality.
 The BMP committee meets periodically as deemed necessary by new projects or the BMP chairperson.
 The BMP committee shall review proposed modifications to this plan.